 Both the contributor and the minor can benefit from these accounts.
 The contributor gets certain tax advantages, while the child can use the funds to pay for college or any living expenses as they need.
 In this respect, these accounts are less limiting than other savings plans.

-Families Are Covering Roughly One-Third of College Costs With Scholarships and Grants
+Families Are Covering One-Quarter of College Costs With Scholarships and Grants

-After income and savings, scholarships and grants cover the next-biggest chunk of college costs for the average American family.
-The Sallie Mae survey found that the average family covers 31% of college costs with scholarships and college grants.
+After family income and savings, scholarships and grants cover the next-biggest chunk of college costs for the average American family.
+The Sallie Mae survey found that the average family covers 25% of college costs with scholarships and college grants.

 Scholarships and grants provide funds for college that don’t need to be paid back.
 They are essentially free money, so it’s important for students to apply for any scholarships and grants they qualify for.